-The examples below are based on a range of closing levels that are entirely hypothetical; the level of the reference asset on any day throughout the life of the notes, including the closing level on any call observation date or the final level on the valuation date, cannot be predicted.
+The examples below are based on a range of closing levels that are entirely hypothetical; the level of the reference asset on any day throughout the life of the notes including the closing level on any call observation date or the final level on the valuation date, cannot be predicted.
 The reference asset has been highly volatile in the past, meaning that the level of the reference asset has changed considerably in relatively short periods, and its performance cannot be predicted for any future period.

-The information in the following examples reflects hypothetical rates of return on the offered notes assuming that they are purchased on the original issue date a the principal amount and held to the call payment date upon an automatic call or the maturity date, as the case may be.
-If you sell your notes in a secondary market prior to an automatic call or the maturity date, as the case may be, your return will depend upon the market value of your notes at the time of sale, which may be affected by a number of factors that are not reflected in the examples below, such as interest rates, the volatility of the reference asset and ou creditworthiness.
+The information in the following examples reflects hypothetical rates of return on the offered notes assuming that they are purchased on the original issue date at the principal amount and held to the call payment date upon an automatic call or the maturity date, as the case may be.
+If you sell your notes in a secondary market prior to an automatic call or the maturity date, as the case may be, your return will depend upon the market value of your notes at the time of sale, which may be affected by a number of factors that are not reflected in the examples below, such as interest rates, the volatility of the reference asset and our creditworthiness.
 In addition, the estimated value of your notes at the time the terms of your notes were set on the trade date (as determined by reference to pricing models used by us) is less than the original issue price of your notes.
 For more information on the estimated value of your notes, see "Additional Risks-The Bank's initial estimated value of the notes at the time of pricing (when the terms of your notes were set on the trade date) is lower than the original issue price of the notes" on page P-15 of this pricing supplement.
 The information in the examples also reflect the key terms and assumptions in the box below.

-Key Terms and Assumptions
+Key Terms and Assumptions ernis and Assumptions

 Principal amount \$1,000

-Maximum payment amount \$1,198.00
+Maximum payment amount \$1,246.00

-Buffer level 90.00% of the initial leve

-Buffer amount 10.00%

-Buffer rate Approximately 111.11%

-Call premium amount 6.60% for the first call observation date
+Call premium amount 8.20% for the first call observation date

-13.20% for the second call observation date
+16.40% for the second call observation date